Top 10 things you need to know about holding cash versus investing

 However, cash plays a very important role for retirees in so-called income drawdown.
 Again, it’s about the impact of short-term market movements.

-If you have started drawing a regular income from your pension fund and continue to take the same amount of money out when the market takes a nosedive, you will have to withdraw more units from your fund to maintain your income, because units have fallen in value.
+If you have started drawing a regular income from your pension fund and continue to take the same amount of money out when the market takes a nosedive, you’ll have to withdraw more units from your fund to maintain your income, because units have fallen in value.

-This is known as ‘pound cost ravaging’, and in the early years of retirement it can seriously undermine the fund’s ability to recover its value and provide sufficient income through future decades.
+This is known as ‘pound cost ravaging’, and in the early years of retirement it can seriously undermine the fund’s ability to recover its value and provide sufficient income throughout future decades.

-Wealth managers therefore advise those in income drawdown to keep sufficient cash - two years’ worth if possible – to see them through a bear market, so that they avoid crystallising the losses in their pension fund by taking money out, and it can remain fully invested through the market recovery that will in due course follow the fall.
+Wealth managers therefore advise those in income drawdown to keep sufficient cash – two years’ worth if possible – to see them through a bear market (stock market declines of at least 20%), so that they avoid crystallising the losses in their pension fund by taking money out, and it can remain fully invested throughout the market recovery that will in due course follow the fall.

 10) Compensation

-Finally, if you’re seriously risk-averse and do want to stick with large amounts of cash, it’s worth remembering that there is protection in place.
-If your bank fails – and that’s a rare event – your money is protected up to the value of £85,000 (£170,00 for joint accounts) by the Financial Services Compensation Scheme (FSCS).
+Finally, if you’re seriously risk-averse and do want to stick with large amounts of cash, it’s worth remembering that there’s protection in place.
+If your bank fails – and that’s a rare event – your money is protected up to the value of £85,000 (£170,000 for joint accounts) by the Financial Services Compensation Scheme (FSCS).

-Investments get the same level of protection if your provider goes out of business and you are out of pocket as a result, but do check beforehand that the business is FCA or PRA authorised, and that the activity it is carrying out for you is a regulated activity and FSCS-protected.
+Investments get the same level of protection if your provider goes out of business and you are out of pocket as a result, but do check beforehand that the business is Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA) authorised, and that the activity it is carrying out for you is a regulated activity and FSCS-protected.
 And be warned, this does not cover poor investment performance.
 You can find out more on the FSCS website.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.